DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Todd, go for it.

-So that is uh kind of prisoner's dilemma situation.
+So there is kind of a prisoner's dilemma situation.

-Game theoretically, what is best for society and what is best for you personally, not always aligned.
+Game theoretically, what is best for society and what is best for you personally, not always align.

-If you think you can make a lot of money right now, but then government will stop this development, but you already locked in as a very rich, successful person.
+If you think you can make a lot of money right now, but then government will stop this development, but you're already locked in as a very rich, successful person.

 It is a better state for you than to stop right now and be a poor person in the same world.

-If you think someone, a competitor will do it instead, but then everything's going to be fine anyways.
+If you think someone, a competitor, will do it instead, but then everything is going to be fine anyways.

-It's in your interest to beat into it.
+It's in your interest to beat them to it.

 So individually, they're all making rational decisions.